ch-hassansaeed/docker_php_msql_binding/README.md

 You can do this in localhost:8080 (or your set post) with "root" as user, "example" as password.
 "MySQL" selected for the system, and "db" as the server name.

-any any issue feel free to ask
+if any issue feel free to ask